 I'm not trying to be harsh to you, but this guy didn't have to do too much of anything to get your time, attention and your goods.
 From your report, you send him presents and money too.
 Why?
 He hasn't been kind toward you in any way.

 This kind of situation is so interesting and crazy to me.
-Humans are the only species that don’t run from danger.
-Instead, they will sense danger and see all types of red flags and continue to move toward the flashing red -- especially when it comes to relationships.
+Humanity is the only species that doesn't run from danger.
+Instead, people will sense danger and see all types of red flags and continue to move toward the flashing red -- especially when it comes to relationships.

 You are doing too much for this "relationship," and you could even be jeopardizing your safety.
 You have to explore the reasons why you are willing to give so much in a relationship and receive so little in return.